finos/community/governance/Individual-Supporter-Program.md

 * Attendance at select members-only events
 * Free or discounted tickets to select paid FINOS events
 * Access to the members-only lists and communications

+## List of individual supporters
+Our valued individual supporters are listed in our [FINOS Members page](https://www.finos.org/members#at-large).